 Practicing on realistic, hands-on projects is the best way to learn how to create something useful and meaningful with HTML and CSS.

-The more projects you build, the more confident you will feel in your skills.
+The more projects you finish, the more confidence you build.

 Thus, if you want to become a front-end web developer, building HTML and CSS projects will teach you how to use these two languages in real life.